phupro353/a/readme.md

 - Fixed hotkeys!
 (Be sure your server project has them binded)
 - Deployment to Repl.it or Heroku!
 Still works with Glitch!

+# Webservers
+The client is able to be hosted as either a Node.js Express, PHP Apache2 or Python Flask webserver.
+Details below!

+- NodeJS Express server:
+   ``node index.js``
+- PHP Apache2 server:
+   ``heroku-php-apache2``for Heroku
+- Python Flask server:
+   ``python main.py``
 # Remixing
 Feel free to remix this project and modify it to your own liking!